Cass County Democrat Missourian

 News

-Sheriff’s crime report: Tank top depicting Donald Trump riding a T. rex stolen from Cleveland mailbox
+Sheriff’s crime report: K9 detects narcotics odor in one locker at Drexel High

-The Sheriff’s crime report reveals incidents occurring from Dec.
-19 through Dec.
-25 in Cass County.
+The Sheriff’s crime report reveals incidents occurring from Jan.
+2 to 8 in Cass County.

 Community News